8. Performance Report

 The test measures the performance of publishing messages using RbFly project’s AMQP encoder.
 This is compared against sending simple binary string messages.
 There are two subtests

 RbFly’s AMQP encoder affects throughput of publishing messages to RabbitMQ Streams broker.
-However, no significant difference can be observed when sending messages in AMQP format compared to sending messages as binary string.
+However, the observed difference is small when sending messages in AMQP format compared to sending messages as a binary string.

 The scenario for performance testing of publishing messages in AMQP format is as follows